1933 24 Hours of Le Mans: Entries

 The supercharging equivalence and a 1.0-litre lower limit meant the 1.5-litre class was a crowded affair.
 Aston Martin had been bought out by shipping millionaire Sir Arthur Sutherland, giving it financial security.
 The works team arrived with three cars including a pair of the two-door 'Le Mans' variant to contest the Biennial Cup.
 Technical Director and designer "Bert" Bertelli ran with former Le Mans winner and "Autocar" journalist Sammy Davis, while the other car had team regulars Pat Driscoll and Clifton Penn-Hughes.
 The 4-seater International that had won its class, finishing fifth the previous year, had been sold to "Mort" Morris-Goodall, who ran it as a works car with Elsie "Bill" Wisdom.

 The English manufacturer Riley made its first appearance at le Mans this year.
 It had already achieved considerable success in the British endurance handicap races with the Riley Nine "Brooklands" roadster.
 The advanced 1.1-litre twin-cam engine put out 50 bhp.
 Three cars were prepared for Le Mans though only two arrived.
 The first was a works entry driven by Ken Peacock and "Bill" van der Becke, while Le Mans regular Jean Sébilleau had a French privateer entry.

 For the third time, Just-Émile Vernet and Fernand Vallon raced together, again with their seven-year old Salmson GSS.
 As they were going to be running in the 1.5-litre class they decided to put a supercharger on the 1.1-litre engine.
 Two weeks earlier, in the Bol d'Or 24-hour race, they had brought the car home in second - giving them confidence to take on the Astons.
 Conversely, the unsupercharged 1.1-litre BNC 527 of the Alin brothers was going to have a much harder time keeping up.

 After the disbursement of the Amilcar racing stable the previous year, their Parisian distributor, Clément-Auguste Martin bought the remaining MCO models from José Scaron for his Équipe de l'Ours team.
 Along with Amilcar engineering director (and racer) Maurice Mestivier, he set about updating them for further racing.
 Jean de Gavardie had won the Bol d'Or a fortnight previous when the team had entered seven cars.
 Three variants were presented for Le Mans.
-De Gavardie and his brother had his successful 1094cc 6-cylinder car, while Buquet/Clouet ran a 1074cc 4-clyinder one.
+De Gavardie and his brother had his successful 1094cc 6-cylinder car, while Buquet/Clouet ran a 1074cc 4-cylinder one.
 Martin himself ran his with a modified Amilcar 990cc sidevalve 4-cylinder engine in the 1-litre class.